alfurka/jekyll-embed-youtube-lazy-load/README.md

 ## How to use?

-1. Download the [ytdefer.min.js](https://github.com/alfurka/jekyll-embed-youtube-lazy-load/blob/main/ytdefer.min.js) file from this repository.
+1. Download [ytdefer.min.js](https://github.com/alfurka/jekyll-embed-youtube-lazy-load/blob/main/ytdefer.min.js) from this repository.
 2. Upload `ytdefer.min.js` to your Jekyll repository (server).
 JavaScripts files are usually contained `assets` folder.
 3. Create `youtube.html` as follows and save it in `_includes` folder.